The Thunderbolts – Marvel’s Super Team of Bad Guys That Aren’t Really Bad

 - Contessa Allegra de Fontaine (Julia Louis-Dreyfus)

-They’re missing an important member right now.
-Daniel Brühl’s take on Zemo was a stand-out and fan favorite.
+Daniel Brühl’s name hasn’t been brought up.
+His take on Zemo was a stand-out and fan favorite and deserves at least a cameo or episode.
 I can’t see them dropping him unless the actor doesn’t want to return.
 I’m going to hope there’s going to be a prison break followed by some clunky dancing in this movie.
-It’s set to debut on July 26, 2024.

 This bunch aren’t exactly evil people, but they’re not about to be the next Captain America (sorry, John).
 They could all benefit from some therapy and maybe a nap.
 A stern leader with an acerbic sense of humor and a great fashion sense might help.
 Enter Valentina Allegra de Fontaine played by Julia Louis-Dreyfus.